pupil-labs/pupil-docs/neon/neon-player/eye-state-timeline/index.md

 ![Eye State Timeline](./eye-state-timeline.webp)

 ::: info
-The data will only be visualized if Eye State computation was enabled in the Neon Companion App during recording.
+The data will only be visualized if Eye State computation was enabled in the Neon Companion app during recording.
 :::

 ## Export Format